Give your simulator superpowers

 }

-This way, we know for sure we’re only doing the calculation once and we could easily gain some performance wins.
+This way, we know for sure we’re only doing the calculation once, and we could easily gain some performance wins.

 Computed Properties vs Methods in Swift: When to use which?

 Properties, for example, won’t take any arguments.
-If you want to mock value for tests or if you want to change one of the input parameters dynamically, you’re likely going to need a method.
+If you want to mock a value for tests or if you want to change one of the input parameters dynamically, you’re likely going to need a method.

 Conclusion